RTIInternational/cervical-cancer-abm/README.md

 # Cervical Cancer Prevention Agent-Based Model

-This model simulates the impact of several interventions on cervical cancer outcomes in sub-Saharan Africa.
+This model simulates the impact of several interventions on cervical cancer outcomes.
 The primary outcomes are cervical cancer incidence, mortality rates, and intervention costs.
 A secondary outcome (for some countries) is HPV prevalence.
 The interventions of interest include HPV vaccination, cervical cancer screening, and HIV treatment.

 The simulation is implemented using python and primarily `numpy` based state classes.